Information for patients having an operation / procedure as an inpatient

 A patient wearing a leg pump

-IPC sleeves are not recommended for people who have:
+IPC sleeves are not recommended for people who have the following.

 Special points to note about foot or leg pumps